-11.6.2 - Class B and C Pre-trip Inspection Test
+11.6.2- Class B or C Pre-trip Inspection Test

-If you are applying for a Class B CDL, you will be required to perform one of the three versions of a pre-trip inspection in the vehicle you have brought with you for testing.
-Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.
+If you are applying for a Class B CDL, you will be required to perform a pre-trip inspection in the vehicle you have brought with for testing.

-All of the tests include an engine start and an incab inspection.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
-You will also have to inspect any special features of your vehicle (e.g., school or transit bus).
+All of the tests include an engine start and an in-cab inspection.
+You will also have to inspect any special features of your vehicle (e.g, school or transit bus).